ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 | Frankfurt 02 <br>Frankfurt 05 <br>London 06 <br>Paris 04 <br>Paris 05 <br>Paris 06 | Europe |
 | Sydney 04 <br>Sydney 05 <br>Tokyo 02 <br>Tokyo 04 <br>Tokyo 05 | Asia-Pacific |
 | Toronto 04 <br>Washington DC 04 <br>Washington DC 06 <br>Washington DC 07 | NA East |
-{: caption="Table 4.
+{: caption="Table 5.
 Available {{site.data.keyword.cloud_notm}} data centers for 25 Gb uplink speed" caption-side="top"}

-## Workload cluster
+## Additional cluster for workloads
 {: #vrw-orderinginstance-wkld-cluster}

+For single-zone VMware instances, you can optionally select the **Include a separate secondary cluster for workloads** checkbox to deploy a workload cluster.

+### Cluster name
+{: #vrw-orderinginstance-wkld-cluster-name}

-By default, the workload cluster name is set to **mcv-_xx_-workload**.
+By default, the workload cluster name is set to **vrw-_xx_-workload** for single-zone VMware instances and is set to **mcv-_xx_-workload** for multizone VMware instances.
 You can also specify a new name for the workload cluster.
 The cluster name must meet the requirements that are listed in [Cluster name requirements](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance#vrw-orderinginstance-cluster-name-req).

 ### Workload capacity
 {: #vrw-orderinginstance-wkld-capacity}